google/pack/advanced-examples/pack-from-java/README.md

 You can look into `MainActivity.java` for how this package is compiled.

 If you need to, you could modify `PackPackage.java` to create a more idiomatic API, but theoretically you could leave it untouched if this example API doesn't bother you.

+## Important Note

+This is **sample code**, it isn't up to scratch, quality-wise, with the rest of the repo.
+For example, it does not handle errors.
+It's intended to give a taste of what it could be like to use Pack on Android.
+Please modify it to suit your needs.